Jiang Ziya: Hired by King Wen of the Zhou

-When King Wen met Jiang Ziya, at first sight he felt that this was an unusual old man, and began to converse with him.
+When King Wen met Jiang Ziya, at first sight he felt that this was an unusual old man who is angling with a straight hook hanging out of water, and began to converse with him.
 He discovered that this white-haired fisherman was actually an astute political thinker and military strategist.
 This, he felt, must be the man his grandfather was waiting for.
 He took Jiang Ziya in his coach to the court and appointed him prime minister and gave him the title Jiang Taigong Wang ("The Great Duke's Hope", or "The expected of the Great Duke") in reference to a prophetic dream Danfu, grandfather of Wenwang, had had many years before.
 This was later shortened to Jiang Taigong.
 King Wu married Jiang Ziya's daughter Yi Jiang, who bore him several sons.

 Attack of the Shang

 After King Wen died, his son King Wu, who inherited the throne, decided to send troops to overthrow the King of Shang.
 But Jiang Taigong stopped him, saying: "While I was fishing at Panxi, I realised one truth – if you want to succeed you need to be patient.
 We must wait for the appropriate opportunity to eliminate the King of Shang".
 Soon it was reported that the people of Shang were so oppressed that no one dared speak.
 King Wu and Jiang Taigong decided this was the time to attack, for the people had lost faith in the ruler.
 The bloody Battle of Muye then ensued some 35 kilometres from the Shang capital Yin (modern day Anyang, Henan Province).

 Jiang Taigong charged at the head of the troops, beat the battle drums and then with 100 of his men drew the Shang troops to the southwest.
 King Wu's troops moved quickly and surrounded the capital.
 The Shang King had sent relatively untrained slaves to fight.
 This, plus the fact that many surrendered or revolted, enabled Zhou to take the capital.

 King Zhou set fire to his palace and perished in it, and King Wu and his successors as the Zhou dynasty established rule over all of China.
 As for Daji, one version has it that she was captured and executed by the order of Jiang Taigong himself, another that she took her own life, another that she was killed by King Zhou.
-Jiang Taigong was made duke of the State of Qi (today's Shandong province), which thrived with better communications and exploitation of its fish and salt resources under him.
+Jiang Taigong was made duke of the State of Qi (today's Shandong province), which thrived with better communications and usage of its fish and salt resources under him.

 As the most notable prime minister employed by King Wen and King Wu, he was declared "the master of strategy"—resulting in the Zhou government growing far stronger than that of the Shang dynasty as the years elapsed.